fuhrmanator/PlantUMLBridge/README.md

 # Purpose
-I am a class that can convert PlantUML syntax to the url of a diagram which can be loaded of the [plantuml site](http://plantuml.com/).
+I am a class that can convert PlantUML syntax to the url of a diagram which can be loaded from the [plantuml site](http://plantuml.com/).

-I have two service methods on the class side of me.
+I have two kinds of service methods on the class side of me.

-- **urlFromSource:**  which returns a url to a diagram corresponding to the source.
+- `pngFromSource:` and `svgFromSource:  which returns a url to a diagram corresponding to the source.
-- **loadUML**  which returns the image of the diagram.
+- `imageFromUML:` and `webbrowseUML:`  which returns the in-image png or opens the svg in a webbrowser.

-My prime purpose is to support inlined PlantUML in pillar.
-See the example in the class side.

 I am a rewrite of the plantuml encoding scheme developed as part of: https://github.com/fuhrmanator/PlantUMLPharoGizmo.